Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year 2 doctor on placement at GP.
+You are a doctor on placement in family medicine.
 Your next patient is Alison Lockwood, a 20-year-old university student complaining of abdominal pain.
 Please take a history and perform a relevant examination.

 Patient History: